 I recall Mom & Dad playing cards in our kitchen with two uniformed policemen in 1936 (I was five then).
-One immediately became my best friend when he said I could fire his gun at the range when I was older.
-I became friends with Officer Bob Rice in 1943 and when my Dad died in 1945, he became my surrogate father, guiding me through my teens.
-I grew up knowing that Law Enforcers are exceptional people.
+One immediately became my best friend when he said I could shoot his gun at the range when I was older.
+I became friends with Officer Bob Rice in 1943 and when my Dad died in 1945, he became my go-to advisor for teenager questions, problems and over-all guidance.
+So I grew up knowing Law Enforcers are exceptional people.

 My friends and I often “hung-out” at the “fire barn”, under which was a basketball court where I played in a church league.
 Firemen would help coach and watch us play our games.
 Years later, Firefighters carried me, unconscious, from a smoke-filled apartment and their Medics gave me lots of oxygen, saving my life.
 So I know both our Firefighters, and their Medics, are also exceptional people.

 My two brothers and I proudly served over 30 years (combined) in either the Army, Air Force, Navy, Reserves, and or National Guard.
 Other family members were Military or First Responder members.